BADmommydale/BADmommydale.github.io/Diagram.md

 * One person is the Contestant.
 * There are three doors, one of which hides a prize.
 The Host knows where the prize is, the Contestant does not.
     * Doors were used in the original game, but it can be anything that hides the prize (e.g. a cup).
-### Host
+#### HOST
 1. After the Contestant chooses a door: the Host *opens an empty door* (**Door Revealed**).
     * Do not open the door the contestant chose.
     * Do not open the door that hides the prize.
 4. The Host *Asks* the Contestant if they want to **Stay or Switch** their door as their final option.
 5. The Hosts *Opens door* the Contestant chose.
-### Contestant
+#### CONTESTANT
 * The contestant does not know what is behind the doors.
 * This is a game of chance.
    * No skill in picking the first door.
    * Skill is only involved in the strategy for picking the second door.
    * Equivalent to the Host secretly lettering the doors and placing the prize behind Door C.
-#### Strategy Planning
+      ##### Strategy Planning
      This is called the **Monty Hall Problem** after the host of the orginal show called _Let's Make a Deal_ back in the 1960s.
         1. Should you stay with your orginal door or switch to a new door?
            * If you randomly Pick **_Door A_**:
                * the Host reveals Door D: they know it is empty.
                * If you **Stay** with Door A as your final choice then you will **Lose**.
                * If you **Switch** you choose Door C as your final choice you **WIN!**
             * If you randomly Pick **_Door B_**: